Joint Venture Property Development Finance

 There are plenty of benefits to JV finance; here are three:

-• 100% funding.
-The JV lender funds your build costs completely; this means there are no financial barriers holding you back from starting your project.
+- 100% funding.
+The JV lender funds your land and build costs completely; this means there are no financial barriers holding you back from starting your project.
+So, because no deposit is required from the developer, you can keep your capital liquid rather than having it tied up in a single site.

 The disadvantages of joint venture finance